Frequently Asked Questions

 After you declare a major, your advising will continue with a faculty member or professional advisor in that major.
 You can use this app on One.IU to find out who your advisor is.
 If you know who your advisor is, please contact him or her directly by e-mail.

-Here is the link to the College of Liberal Arts and Sciences (CLAS) Student Policies, including the
+The College of Liberal Arts and Sciences (CLAS) Student Policies page explains the:

-- Academic Renewal Policy & Petition and the
+- Academic Renewal Policy and Petition and the

 If you apply for grade replacements, speak with your academic advisor about graduation rules to make sure your actions are working favorably for you (priority should be given to grade replacing courses in your major so that you can achieve the required 2.0 cum GPA in your major courses).